 - You certify your company, since the pishing (falsification of site identity) is increasing every day, it is necessary that you guarantee your client that they communicate with you and not with someone else.

 With everything described above, an SSL certificate will make your website a safe site for your visitors, Google will see you with better eyes, Chrome will give you your green padlock, the information of your customers travels safely; There are many advantages.
-From today to the point where technology is going, SSL will become a web standard at a time and perhaps the only way to check the validity of a website.
+From today to the point where technology is heading, SSL is already a web standard and perhaps the only way to check the validity of a website.

 "One of the main cyber-risks is to think they don’t exist.
 Think data, but also business services integrity, awareness, customer experience, compliance, and reputation.”